DSprtn/GTFO_VR_Plugin/README.md

 ### MISC IN-GAME ACTIONS

+#### HAMMER

+	You have to charge the hammer just like in non-VR GTFO.
+Release the button at the beginning of your swing and you will have a ~.7s window to make a hit with it.

 #### AIMING

 	Double handed aiming is triggered by the proximity of your offhand (the one without a weapon) to